 Gartner’s previous Magic Quadrant for Cloud Core Financial Management Suites was the first of its kind.
-As such, the market is still evolving so the definition is broad, covering midsize, large and global organizations across all geographies.
+The market is still evolving, so the definition is broad, covering midsize, large, and global organizations across all geographies.
 Gartner defines core financial management suites as:

-Financial analytics and reporting capabilities, including provision of financial information and of key performance indicators to managers and executives.
+Financial analytics and reporting capabilities include providing financial information and key performance indicators to managers and executives.

 Basic indirect purchasing functionality (from creating a requisition through to purchase order processing, and AP invoice matching and payment).

-According to Gartner, the market for cloud suites will continue to evolve over the next five years and by 2023, 50% of all new midsize core financial management application projects and 25% of large and global ones will be public cloud implementations.
+According to Gartner, the market for cloud suites will continue to evolve over the next five years.
+By 2023, 50% of all new midsize core financial management application projects and 25% of large and global ones will be public cloud implementations.

 Since 2017’s Magic Quadrant for Cloud Core Financial Management Suites for Midsize, Large and Global Enterprises, Gartner has seen a major increase in the number of end-user inquiries about cloud solutions, mainly of the public cloud variety.
 At the same time, the number of inquiries about on-premises and hosted solutions has fallen dramatically.

-SAP (for S/4HANA Cloud) and Unit4 (for Business World) are the newcomers in this year’s report, while Deltek was removed for no longer meeting the inclusion criteria, specifically regarding its Deltek Vision product.
-Deltek is currently undertaking a transition to a new product, which did not fulfill the inclusion criteria for this Magic Quadrant.
+SAP (for S/4HANA Cloud) and Unit4 (for Business World) are the newcomers in this year’s report.
+At the same time, Deltek was removed for no longer meeting the inclusion criteria, specifically regarding its Deltek Vision product.
+Deltek is currently transitioning to a new product, which did not fulfill the inclusion criteria for this Magic Quadrant.

-For the second-straight year, Oracle ERP Cloud and Workday are the top players in the space with Oracle (NetSuite) just barely making it into the Leaders quadrant.
-Compared to last year’s report however, Oracle (NetSuite) saw positive progression from a Challenger in 2017.
+For the second straight year, Oracle ERP Cloud and Workday are the top players in the space, with Oracle (NetSuite) barely making it into the Leaders quadrant.
+However, compared to last year’s report, Oracle (NetSuite) saw a positive progression from a Challenger in 2017.

-Sage Intacct, Microsoft and Acumatica stayed where they were in 2017 in the Visionaries quadrant, and Financial Force distanced itself a bit from the pack with the move from Visionaries last year to Niche Players in 2018.
+Sage Intacct, Microsoft, and Acumatica stayed where they were in 2017 in the Visionaries quadrant.
+Financial Force distanced itself a bit from the pack with the move from Visionaries last year to Niche Players in 2018.
 SAP (S/4HANA Cloud) and Unit4 are new additions to the Visionaries quadrant in this year’s report due to their go-to-market capabilities and partnership development.

-Epicor Software, SAP and Ramco Systems maintained their positions as Niche Players, as they are are more focused on core financial management applications as part of a broader ERP suite.
+Epicor Software, SAP, and Ramco Systems maintained their positions as Niche Players, as they are more focused on core financial management applications as part of a broader ERP suite.